TimBurg/MA_thesis_markdown/source/07_theory.md

 ![The two potentials in the Ginzburg-Landau energy term \label{fig:potentials}](source/figures/double_well.png){width=70%}

 ### Interpolation of the stiffness tensor and gravitational force
+Using this phasefield, an interpolating stiffness tensor can be constructed.
 The stiffness tensor in the void is modeled by a very soft material $C_\text{void}$.
 For the interpolation in the interfacial region towards the material tensor $C_\text{mat}$ a linear interpolation with a superimposed transition function $t(\varphi) = \varphi^3$ is used: